pmmikejackson/tax-scanner-v2/README.md

 # Tax Scanner v2

-**Version 0.3.0** - A modular web application for looking up sales tax rates for restaurants by state, county, and city.
+**Version 0.4.0** - A modular web application for looking up sales tax rates for restaurants by state, county, and city.

 ## 🗺️ Interactive US States Map

-Tax Scanner v2 now features a beautiful, interactive map interface that makes selecting your state intuitive and engaging:
+Tax Scanner v2 features a clean, alphabetical list interface that makes finding your state quick and easy:

-- **Grid-based layout** that resembles the actual US geography
+- **Alphabetical layout** with all 50 states listed A-Z for instant navigation
+- **Rectangular state boxes** with consistent, professional appearance
 - **Visual state indicators**: Supported states in green, coming soon in gray
-- **Hover effects** with state information and status
+- **Hover effects** with state information and status tooltips
-- **Mobile-friendly** responsive design
+- **Mobile-friendly** responsive design that adapts from 2 to 5 columns
-- **Immediate feedback** for supported vs. unsupported states
+- **Large click targets** for easy selection on any device

 ### Currently Supported States
 - ✅ **Texas (TX)** - Complete city and county coverage